bsaichary/Azure-real-time-end-to-end-project-AKS-CI-CD./README.md

 <img width="1903" height="875" alt="image" src="https://github.com/user-attachments/assets/d5d12302-a558-40e3-9991-fe8a6db359e4" />

-now click on **Azure Repo Git yaml** this means we are choosing our Azure devops repository where we have imported the repository in **Step2** and we are using yaml based pipeline.
+now click on **Azure Repo Git yaml** this means we are choosing our Azure devops repository where we have imported the code in **Step2** and we are using yaml based pipeline.

 <img width="1919" height="885" alt="image" src="https://github.com/user-attachments/assets/a7c64135-cbc8-4dce-afb0-79c87657683d" />